hapax/hapax.github.io/assets/alien-maths.md

 As with language, we can distinguish two forms of cognitive relativism.
-The strong form states that your brain (or cognitive architecture) determines your reality, and that different species will have "incommensurable" experiences.
+The strong form states that your brain (or cognitive architecture) determines your reality, with the upshot that brains which are too different will have *incommensurable* experiences.
-This is similar to claims of linguistic and cultural incommensurability.
+This is analogous to the claim sometimes made by lingustic relativists that certain things are untranslatable.

-The most famous argument for strong cognitive relativism is Thomas Nagel's
+The most famous argument for cognitive incommensurability is Thomas Nagel's
 [*What is it like to be a bat?*](http://www.philosopher.eu/others-writings/nagel-what-is-it-like-to-be-a-bat/).
-In fact, Nagel wants to establish the different claim that there is an interior aspect to consciousness that cannot be captured by reductive explanation, i.e. mind is different from brain.
-But his argument relies on the incommensurability of human and chiropteran experience.
+Nagel wants to show there is an *interior* aspect to consciousness that cannot be captured by reductive explanation, i.e. mind is different from brain.
+But his argument relies on the incommensurability of human and chiropteran experience, that there is "something it is like" to be a bat which humans cannot simulate.
+This "something" is mind.
 As he puts it:

 <span style="padding-left: 20px; display:block">